-Provisions for returns, refunds, and other liabilities

-The group recognizes a contract liability if the group receives consideration from a customer and expects to refund some or all that consideration to the customer.
-The contract liability is measured as the amount of the consideration for which the group does not expect to be entitled to.
+Provisions for returns, refunds, and other liabilities The group recognizes a contract liability if the group receives consideration from a customer and expects to refund some or all that consideration to the customer.
+The contract liability is measured as the amount of the consideration for be entitled to.